eric-xue/POETujenHelper/README.md

 ## How to use
 **Useful Links**
 - Getting POESESSID: https://cptpingu.github.io/poe-stash/poesessid.html
-1) When program first opened, enter your POESESSID.
+1) When program first opened, select whether you want to use the inbuilt webscraper or your POESESSID to get the latest leagues.
 Link to how to get it above.
-Otherwise, if POESESSID previously entered and valid, it will have been saved and automatically reused for this step.
+Otherwise, if you select POESESSID  and it was previously entered and valid, it will have been saved and automatically reused for this step.
 2) Select league of choice.
 3) Make sure Path of Exile is selected.
 (Open the game and if it is already opened, select it to be in focus.)